 Aw, geez.
 Confession time…

-You really need all that remains in your backyard lounging, Sonos speaker bumpin’, umbrella shade sipping, home school surviving, day drinking all Summer rotation.
-C’mon… it literally goes with ANY activity we can think of.
+That said, you really need all that remains in your backyard lounging, Sonos speaker bumpin’, umbrella shade sipping, home school surviving, day drinking all Summer rotation.
+C’mon… it literally goes with ANY activity we can think of!

 Heidi Barrett hardly needs an introduction.
 She earned her street cred fashioning many spectacular vintages of Screaming Eagle along with plenty of other smash hits at Dalla Valle, Grace Family, Revana, David Arthur, Barbour, the list goes on and on.
 The list of those she refused is much, much longer!
 She’s got game, no doubt.
 After rolling out two monstrous smash hit reds recently from her arsenal and succumbing to a frenzy of emails asking for more, we rang her up and begged for one more shot at something from her very own beloved La Sirena, the mermaid.

 And she didn’t disappoint.
 This time it’s all about crisp, refreshing, bone-tingling rosé!
 Or Rosato as it’s called here, a nod to the Primitivo roots.
 Rarely spotted outside of top restaurants normally, yet another silver lining to the pandemic, blessed we are to be able to bring it to you with a 40% off on top.